kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 ### Create VolumeGroupSnapshot

-A VolumeGroupSnapshot can be created with a VolumeGroup as the source if the CSI driver supports the GROUP_SNAPSHOT capability.
+A VolumeGroupSnapshot can be created with a VolumeGroup as the source if the CSI driver supports the CREATE_DELETE_GROUP_SNAPSHOT capability.

 #### Dynamic provisioning